sudesh095/codex-orbit/public/blogs/anr-and-strictmode.md

 }
 ```

-And don’t forget to set your app class in `AndroidManifest.xml`:
+And don’t forget to set your app class in AndroidManifest.xml:
 ```xml
 <application
     android:name=".MyApp"